News

 A coordinated approach for nature, climate and people

-We have written to the new government with three quick wins for them begin deliver on their promise to help “...National Landscapes become wilder and greener, ending the destruction of nature, expanding and restoring habitats.”
+Our three quick wins for government to deliver their promise to help “...National Landscapes become wilder and greener, ending the destruction of nature, expanding and restoring habitats.”

 Priority 1: Consolidate and recommit to current funding of £35 million per year for National Landscapes Partnerships, maintaining the effectiveness of ongoing programmes and achieving efficiency through streamlining Defra’s funding support.
 National Landscapes are a proven mechanism to quickly deliver priority outcomes.
 Part of this £35 million should come from embedding land management advice, guidance and delivery as an essential function of National Landscape teams by maintaining the current funding level (£20.2 million) of the successful, innovative, Farming in Protected Landscapes (FiPL) programme; a proven, cost-effective way to achieve landscape conservation and enhancement.